Kadek Devie

-Ida Ayu Kade Devie (born 7 November 1985), better known as Kadek Devie, is an Indonesian actress and model.
+Ida Ayu Kade Devie Noviana Watie Arnawa (born 7 November 1985), better known as Kadek Devie, is an Indonesian actress and model.
 She was born in Bandung, West Java, Indonesia.

 Career

 She started career at entertainment in 2003, when she participated at "Gadis Sampul" election and become one of Top Guest 2003 in Aneka Yess!!
 Magazine, a famous magazine for teen girls in Indonesia, especially in Jakarta.